sandialabs/scot/docs/source/install.rst

 Installing SCOT
 ================================

-We've made installing SCOT a snap, follow these simple instructions and you'll be running in no time.
+We've made installing SCOT a snap; follow these simple instructions and you'll be running in no time.

 Minimum System Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^